ucan-wg/invocation/README.md

 Many thanks to [Luke Marsen](https://github.com/lukemarsden) and [Simon Worthington](https://github.com/simonwo) for their feedback on invocation model from their work on [Bacalhau](https://www.bacalhau.org/) and [IPVM](https://github.com/ipvm-wg).

-Thanks to [Christine Lemmer-Webber](https://github.com/cwebber) for the many conversations about capability systems and the programming models that they enable.

 Thanks to [Marc-Antoine Parent](https://github.com/maparent) for his discussions of the distinction between declarations and directives both in and out of a UCAN context.

 Many thanks to [Quinn Wilton](https://github.com/QuinnWilton) for her discussion of speech acts, the dangers of signing canonicalized data, and ergonomics.